Bear with me for a moment, I'll get to the point while wandering around it for awhile.

 So my Gross Film Product Per Game was 14-18.

-Today I shoot sports with digital cameras.
-The direct costs of shooting more images per event are zero, so it isn't unusual for me to shoot 500+ shots per game.
-The indirect costs of shooting more images are not zero.
-It takes time to ingest, browse, select, process, and transmit each image, so I don't want to be indiscriminate about how much I shoot in a game.
+Today I photograph sports with digital cameras.
+The direct costs of taking more images per event are zero, so it isn't unusual for me to take 500+ images per game.
+The indirect costs of creating more images are not zero.
+It takes time to ingest, browse, select, process, and transmit each image, so I don't want to be indiscriminate about how much I photograph in a game.

-One thing I try to always do is ask the client before hand what images they really want, and what they'll be used for.
+One thing I try to always do is ask the client beforehand what images they really want, and what they'll be used for.
 With sports, that almost always results in an answer of "jubes."
 That's short-hand for jubilation.
-For baseball, no one wants to see the ball coming off the bat for the winning, game ended home run (though I shoot it and provide it); they want the celebration of the home run hitter being greeted by teammates at the plate.
+For baseball, no one wants to see the ball coming off the bat for the winning, game ended home run (though I photograph it and provide it); they want the celebration of the home run hitter being greeted by teammates at the plate.

-This has changed positions that we shoot from.
+This has changed positions that we take photos from.
 These images, for example:

 So where am I going with this meandering story telling?

 You press the shutter release a lot these days (compared to the film days).
-You have a gross digital product that's some number of shots.
-Maybe it's 100 shots a day while traveling, or 2000 shots a day while on safari, or 500 shots taken at a significant event in your life.
+You have a gross digital product that's some number of images.
+Maybe it's 100 pictures a day while traveling, or 2000 images a day while on safari, or 500 photos taken at a significant event in your life.
 When you ingest all that into your computer you'll have some number of gigabytes more storage used up (and needing to be backed up).

 You're probably not paying any attention to your productivity.
-You've gotten lazy and bloated in your shooting.
-You keep shooting after the bird has passed you.
+You've gotten lazy and bloated in your photography.
+You keep taking images long after the bird has passed you.
 You use 10 fps for a second or two to take a portrait.
 You bracket exposure rather than measuring and setting it.
 The list goes on and on.

 But are you actually assessing the usefulness of your GDP?

 Back when I was needing to get 14-18 clearly usable images from a game, I was thinking long and hard about what those 14-18 images should be.
 Fortunately, one of the sports I was assigned a lot was baseball, where very little action takes place over a very long time.
-That gave me a lot of time to think about what the context of the game really was, and what shots I should be really looking for.
-A pitcher's dual produced different shots than a slugfest.
-Did I know which one I was shooting as I shot it?
+That gave me a lot of time to think about what the context of the game really was, and what images I should be really looking for.
+A pitcher's dual produced different photos than a slugfest.
+Did I know which one I was photographing as I took it?
 Was I really thinking about that or mashing the shutter?
 Today, obviously, I could just mash the shutter and figure things out later.

 But that brings me back to one of those wandering paragraphs earlier: productivity.
 What's your productivity and do you care?

-Obviously, hobbyists might just enjoy doing things, so I'm sure that some of you are more about pointing and pressing than about the actual image you took.
-Maybe you got something, maybe you didn't.
-You'll figure that out later (maybe), but in the meantime you're using your gear, which is what you enjoy doing.
+Obviously, some hobbyists might just enjoy doing things; they are more focused on pointing and pressing than about the actual image they take.
+Maybe they got something, maybe they didn't.
+They'll figure that out later (maybe), but in the meantime they're using their gear, which is what they enjoy doing.

 But if your photography isn't progressing, if you're not getting better as a photographer, if you don't have many "keepers" that you really want to show off to others, maybe you need to look at your GDP and productivity.
 The best relationship, of course, is that your GDP is high and your productivity is high.
 For most of you reading this, I'd guess that your GDP is high and your productivity is low, or your GDP is low and your productivity doesn't matter.